Darshana Sreedhar Mini

 Expertise and Activities

-Darshana Mini’s teaching and research lie at the intersection of gender, sexuality, transnational media, migrant media and screen cultures of South Asia.
+Darshana Mini’s teaching and research lie at the intersection of feminist media, gender & sexuality studies, transnational media, migrant media and screen cultures of South Asia.

-Her book Rated A: Soft-Porn Cinema and Mediations of Desire in India (UC Press, 2024) examines the genre of soft-porn in India and how it impacts public discourse on sexuality, obscenity, sex-work and sex-education.
+Supported by Social Science Research Council (SSRC), NEH and American Institute of Indian Studies (AIIS), her first book Rated A: Soft-Porn Cinema and Mediations of Desire in India (UC Press, 2024) examines the genre of soft-porn in India and how it impacts public discourse on sexuality, obscenity, sex-work and sex-education.
 Using archival and ethnographic methods, the project tracks the emergence of the genre in the South India-based Malayalam film industry from the 1970s-2000s, by focusing on the formation of media publics—relationships, formations and exchanges in the public sphere, facilitated by the affective power of media.
-Produced in the state of Kerala, Malayalam soft-porn films incorporated transgressive desires and non-normative sexual practices through narratives and production decisions that unsettled heteronormative patriarchy.
-She engages a two-pronged strategy to explore soft-porn film’s production, circulation and exhibition history.
-First, she undertakes an ethnographic mapping of the actual spaces where these films were produced, and thereby account for the resistance, struggles and survival tactics employed by the technicians, filmmakers, actors and distributors.
-Second, using a combination of archival research, online ethnography and narrative analysis, she examines how the figure of the madakarani (sex-siren)—a sexually autonomous woman who is unabashed about her upward mobility, offers a new mode of looking at female pleasure and desire in the context of Indian cinema.
-Combining archival, ethnographic and textual analysis, she locates new imaginations of sexuality and politics in informal film practices and transnational flows.
 Her research is based on the idea that while histories and cultures of sexuality are locally specific, they often travel and have impacts in worlds that are not immediate to them.
-Her research was funded by Social Science Research Council (SSRC), American Institute of Indian Studies (AIIS) and Asia Research Institute, NUS.
-Excerpts from the project received a student writing prize awarded by the Society of Cinema and Media Studies (SCMS) and the Claudia Gorbman Award from the Sound and Music Studies Special Interest Group at SCMS.
+Rated A was awarded The Edward Cameron Dimock, Jr. Prize in the Indian Humanities by the American Institute of Indian Studies in 2024.

 Her second book project, Telegeographies of Indian Migration: Media as Transregional Homemaking, locates the media making practices of the Indian diaspora in Southeast Asia and Middle-eastern Gulf.
 Since the mid-20th century, at least two Asian regions—Southeast Asia and the Middle Eastern Gulf—have been home to different contingencies of migrants who fanned out of the Indian subcontinent both as part of indenture systems, as well as voluntary economic migration.
 In case of the former, it was indentured laborers who were taken to the Strait settlements in Southeast Asia for plantation labor as coolies under the colonial regime in the late 1850s to the 1920s, and in the case of the Gulf, the primary constituency were economic migrants who started moving out in search of jobs 1960s onwards to transcend the constraints of limited caste and class mobility.
 In both cases, media forms have played an outsize role in defining the discourses around citizenship and belonging of the Indian diaspora—this includes newspapers and journals, as well as in more recent times, radio, television, film, and the internet.
 In principle, migrant media as a site of enquiry allows us to examine how risk, opportunities and challenges are navigated by migrant and diasporic communities and documented for the generations to come.
 To this end, this research will consider materials such as photographs, memoirs and other media-based narratives such as short films, radio programs, and diasporic newspapers to interrogate how migrants negotiate new ways to connect with their host communities, while retaining a relation to the home society.
 Through this multi-modal approach, this project makes a case for understanding trans-regional specificities and the relevance of media in writing the social history of the region.